Accessible Code Quality

 A Simple Example: Having Screen Readers Read Strikethrough Text

-Let's look at a simple example that just involves just steps 1 through 3.
-If you look at the page for Exposing Style Information To Screen Readers, we use visually-hidden content inside of mark tags.
-We want to ensure that a new developer that contributes code to Enable never removes this screen reader only text by accident, so we create a jest test file, exposing-style-info-to-screen-readers.test.js, to ensure we can test that this CSS is in these example.
+Let's look at a simple example that just involves steps 1 through 3.
+If you look at the page for Exposing Style Information to Screen Readers, we use visually-hidden content inside of mark tags.
+We want to ensure that a new developer that contributes code to Enable never removes this screen reader only text by accident, so we create a jest test file, exposing-style-info-to-screen-readers.test.js, to ensure we can test that this CSS is in these examples.
 Let's walk through this file to show how it works.

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

 ☜ Scroll to read full source ☞

-A Simple Interactive Example: Switches
+A Simple Interactive Example: Switches/Toggles

-This example is used to test Enable's switch component to ensure that it is keyboard accessible and that the HTML structure includes all the necessary accessibility features (e.g. the role="switch", a valid aria-checked attribute set, a proper label, etc.).
+This example is used to test Enable's switch component to ensure that it is keyboard accessible and that the HTML structure includes all the necessary accessibility features (e.g., the role="switch", a valid aria-checked attribute set, a proper label, etc.).
 Please go through the code walkthrough below for more details.

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

 ☜ Scroll to read full source ☞